 The invitation to the ally is always to follow the leadership of those who are at the center of the pain.

 The story matters.
 And choosing to work toward liberation of any kind requires a commitment to support the narrative of the ones who own the story.
 The role of the ally is not to lead or to fix.
 The ally holds the story and amplifies the voice of the storyteller.

 "Follow me," Jesus says.
 Perhaps this simple invitation is the hardest of them all.

 Gracious One, in my quest to serve faithfully, help me to discern the call to follow as well as I discern the call to lead for both are righteous.

-Traci Blackmon is Executive Minister of the United Church of Christ’s Justice and Witness Ministries.
+Traci Blackmon is Associate General Minister of Justice and Local Church Ministries of the United Church of Christ.